-Exit interview: at the end of the three activities, a 15minute interview regarding the participants' experience, awareness of their context and usage during the tests was conducted to collect their comments and validate observers' opinions.
+Exit interview: at the end of the three activities, a 15-minute interview regarding the participants' experience, awareness of their context and usage during the tests was conducted to collect their comments and validate observers' opinions.

 Because this was an exploratory study, we opted for a number of measurements allowing us to triangulate our observations with more precision.
-For instance, the experience assessment through optimal experience helped us to understand the workload better; and the observation and end interview, to better contextualise the results of the both experience and workload assessment.
+For instance, the experience assessment through optimal experience helped us to understand the workload better; and the observation and end interview, to better contextualise the results of both the experience and the workload assessment.

-The habits of users
+5.5 The habits of users

 To investigate daily habits we formed two focus groups organized amongst a section of participants who had regular experiences with mobile videoconferencing.
+This approach was chosen as it would allow for more flexible discussion and a better comprehension of the participant's answers.

 The first group were family members between the ages of 20 to 30, composed of three young women and two men.
+As part of the same family unit, they would use mobile videoconferencing tools almost daily, generally to talk with other family members in other countries, going as far as sharing some meals through video calling.

 The second group was comprised of three men aged 25 to 30.
+They would usually use videoconferencing with their friends and family.

 Both groups filled out a survey on their use of mobile videoconferencing tools.
 It covered general usage questions, such as the type of device and frequency of use.
 The participants were questioned on their habits and outlooks on videoconferencing.

-RESULTS
+6. RESULTS